cypranius/Honeypot/README.md

 - **JSON Structured Logging** – All attack data including login attempts, commands, and connection details, is logged in JSON format for easy parsing, analysis, and integration with other tools
 - **Static IP Configuration** – Assigned fixed IP addresses (`192.168.1.10` for Ubuntu, `192.168.1.20` for Kali) ensuring reliable, predictable communication between the honeypot and attacker machine
 - **Authbind for Privileged Port Access** – Configured authbind to allow the non-root `cowrie` user to bind to port 22, enabling the honeypot to receive SSH traffic directly without running as root
-**Manual SSH Service Disable** – Disabled systemd's default SSH socket to free port 22 for the honeypot, showing understanding of Linux service management
+**Manual SSH Service Disable**, Disabled systemd's default SSH socket to free port 22 for the honeypot, showing understanding of Linux service management
-**Dual‑VM Attack Simulation** – Dedicated Kali machine enables safe, repeatable attack simulations without contaminating the honeypot host
+- **Dual‑VM Attack Simulation** Dedicated Kali machine enables safe, repeatable attack simulations without contaminating the honeypot host

 ## 🗺️ Network Architecture
 | Component | IP Address | Role |